 Respiratory Care Science.
 (4) Prerequisites: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better.
+This course is designed to introduce the student respiratory care practioner to

 This course is designed to introduce the student respiratory care practioner to fundamental elements important to the delivery of health care in a safe, efficient and professional manner.
 Four lecture hours per week.